Ngoc-Quang-Minh-Nguyen/demo-repo2/README.md

 ## Subheader
 This is a change in the branch called feature.
 Currently there are two version in demo-repo2: main and feature.

+The git checkout will change branch.
+EX: git checkout feature.
+The git push, if it doesn't have upstream branch, not knowing where to push basically, use this:
+#  git push --set-upstream origin <name branch>
+That will create a PR for the main branch to check and see if they should approved it or not.